- About The Book

 The following is a list of the airfields covered in the book...from north to south, by increasing south latitude...

-While the book is no longer in print, it will be released on CD soon.
+While the book is no longer in print, it is now available in digital format word-searchable on a usb mem-stick posted anywhere in Australia.
 Interested?
 Please contact us.

 A major development since producing QAWW2 is my now enduring interest in a new project to...
 BRING HOME THE IMAGES...